 Are members going in and getting their correct preventative screening?

 This is one of the simplest ways to find conditions that can quickly turn into high-cost claimants if not taken care of.
 Preventative screening helps your team stay on top of their health and catch any red flags early on.
 Educate your employees and consider incentivizing them to see a doctor on a more consistent basis.
 This way, health issues will be spotted early on, and you will likely avoid significant claim costs in the long term.

 Are your employees choosing brand-name drugs instead of generic alternatives?

-It’s reported that a generic drug is 80 to 85 percent less expensive than the brand-name drug.
-If members choose generic drugs over brand drugs, you can lower your overall total prescription drug spend.
+It’s reported that a generic drug is 80 to 85 percent less expensive than a brand-name drug.
+If members choose generic drugs over brand drugs, you can lower your overall total prescription drug spending.